w3c-cg/threat-modeling/models/decentralized-identities.md

 As the Threat Model is a living document, it can be expanded on the other parts of the architecture and at a different level of detail, e.g., going deep into cryptographic aspects of a specific profile.

-In any case, particularly when analyzing broader contexts such as Security, Privacy and Harm, the various mitigations and the scope of the analysis also span the other elements of the stack.
+In any case, particularly when analyzing broader contexts such as Security, Privacy, and Harm, the various mitigations and the scope of the analysis also span the other elements of the stack.

 It is intended to be a choral analysis.
 It stems from the need to understand a Threat Model to guide the development of Decentralized Identities in a secure/privacy-preserving way and avoid harm.
 It will start from the Digital Credentials API from a high-level perspective.